 The girl said nothing.
 The truck started down the hill, gaining speed on the steep grade.

-The trucker shot her a sideways glance.
+Barlow shot her a sidelong glance.
 "How'd you end up all the way out here?
 You fall in the lake or something?"

 He noticed her hands, bluish white, clutching tightly at the skirt of her gown.

 "Are ya cold?
 I have a jacket behind the seat."
 He reached for it, taking his eyes off the road for a moment.